123niharikasaini/Atliq_mart---Supply-Chain-Analysis/README.md

 2. While OTIF% has shown a slight improvement in the recent period, this is mainly driven by a marginal increase in In-Full (IF%) performance.
 However, limited improvement in OT% continues to restrict overall service level growth.

-3. Additionally, the top 5 customers — Lotus Mart, Acclaimed Store, Vijay Store, Rel Fresh, and Coolblue — contribute significantly to total order volume and are experiencing low on-time delivery performance.
+3. Additionally, the top 5 customers - Lotus Mart, Acclaimed Store, Vijay Store, Rel Fresh, and Coolblue -contribute significantly to total order volume and are experiencing low on-time delivery performance.
 Improving OT% for these high-impact customers is critical to enhancing customer satisfaction and mitigating potential revenue risks.

 ### Dashboard
 https://github.com/123niharikasaini/Atliq_mart---Supply-Chain-Analysis/blob/main/Snapshot%20of%20dashborad.png